sonicsleuth/mvc-framework-php/README.md

 Employee: Sue
 ```

- selectOne() - Use this method this method to return a single record.
+ selectOne() - Use this method to return a single record.
 For example:

 ```
 // Use selectOne() to return a single record.